lantz/install-onos/README.md

-This set of scripts tests the procedure to install ONOS from the onos*.tar.gz archive.
+This set of scripts tests the procedure to install ONOS from the `onos*.tar.gz` archive.

-It does so by building ONOS master, installing from the .tar.gz, and performing a simple end-to-end system test using [Mininet][2].
+It does so by building ONOS master, installing from the `.tar.gz`, and performing a simple end-to-end system test using [Mininet][2].

 [![Build Status][1]](https://travis-ci.org/lantz/install-onos)